The Sound Relationship House… One Story at a Time

 But while that is true, it’s also important to remember that escalating contempt is often a late-stage problem with distressed couples.
 Sharing Fondness and Admiration is more than an antidote to contempt.
 It is an ongoing stance toward your partner which prevents criticism from escalating into contempt in the first place.

 Turn Towards Instead of Away.
 Turning Toward versus Turning Away is about the small stuff, the everyday things.
 How you say goodbye in the morning, or how you stay in touch during the day or greet each other when you return home from work.
 This is how deposits get made into each of “Emotional Bank Accounts.”
-Turning toward is an important concept because it also expresses a stance toward your partner.
+Turning toward is an important concept in the Sound Relationship House because it also expresses a stance toward your partner.

 Unlike most Gottman therapist bloggers, I’m a little uncomfortable with the black and white notion of “turning toward versus turning away.”
 Turning away implies a stance of rejection or dismissal that might be, for some couples, a bit too simplistic.

-For example, recently I worked with an international couple.
+For example, recently, I worked with an international couple.
 He was 100% Japanese, and she was Swedish.
 One of their “Turning Toward” issues was that he would plop down close to her when she was on the sofa, and she would become irritated.
-Then his feelings would get hurt, and then they might squabble a bit.
+Then his feelings would get hurt, and then they might bicker a bit.